molab-itp/p5MoLibrary/README.md

 ```

-# release to git pages
+# deploy to github pages
 #
 # update build number
 # merge branch next in to branch main